Michael-Schaer/address_report_helper/README.md

 - [ ] Show summary with number of mails and number of people per receiver, not found items
 - [ ] E-Mail content
 - [ ] Send mails per Mailgun API
+- [ ] Optional: Template for mail or tel number

 ## Development